 Pledged Party Leader and Elected Official (PLEO) Delegates

 Florida is allotted 29 PLEO delegates.
-The 29 PLEO delegates will be selected by the District-Level Delegates remotely on May 30.
-The Presidential campaigns will review filing submissions and approve names for the final PLEO ballot.
+The 29 PLEO delegates were selected by the District-Level Delegates by virtual meeting on May 30.
+The Presidential campaigns reviewed filing submissions and approved names for the final PLEO ballot.
 Individuals shall be eligible for the PLEO delegate positions according to the following priority: big city mayors and state-wide elected officials (to be given equal consideration); state legislative leaders, state legislators, and other state, county and local elected officials and party leaders.
 Filing for PLEO positions closes on Saturday, May 23 at 12pm Noon EDT.

 Costs Associated with Being a Delegate